mads-hartmann/blog.mads-hartmann.com/mads-hartmann.com/_posts/2020-09-08-alerting-on-slos.md

 - Figuring out what impact the incident has on our users (if any at all) is slow and depends on the experience of the on-caller.
 This delays our StatusPage updates.
   - Sometimes we never manage to establish what the user-facing impact was for an incident, which means that after 3 hours of stressful incident response you're left doubting if we even had an incident at all.

 While this might be manageable if you have a handful of alerts, it really doesn't scale.
-Right now we have 49 alerts based on metrics in Grafana, 10 uptime checks in Pingdom, 6 system checks in StatusPage, 12 triggers in Honeycomb.
+Right now we have 49 alerts based on metrics in Prometheus, 10 uptime checks in Pingdom, 6 system checks in StatusPage, 12 triggers in Honeycomb.
 Having to remember the user-facing impact for each of these at 3am is hard.

 #### How did we get to this state?